High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Introduction

-We target the task of robot self-modeling, the (robot's) ability to learn a representation of the robot's kinematics from observing its behavior without human interference, in any state of its existence.
-Similar to a mental image of oneself, these models can continually be updated to reflect the state of the robot, rendering them advantageous over classical geometric kinematic models which are usually engineered once, may be mismatched to the current state of the robot, and are unavailable for unknown robots \cite{stone1987kinematic}.
+We solve the task of robot self-modeling, the (robot's) ability to acquire a representation of the robot's kinematics from observing its behavior without human interference .
+Similar to a mental image of oneself, self-models can continually be updated to reflect the state of the robot.
+This renders them advantageous over classical geometric kinematic models, which are usually engineered once, may be mismatched to the current state of the robot, and are unavailable for unknown robots \cite{stone1987kinematic}.
 For these reasons, learning-based approaches to robot self-modeling emerged.
-Despite being successful, a major drawback is their dependence on supervised samples or, in the self-supervised case, depth data in the training distribution.
+Despite functional, a major drawback is their dependence on supervised samples or, in the self-supervised case, depth annotations in the training distribution.
 These requirements hinder the readiness of target applications of self-modeling in real-world scenarios where this information is not available, such as after damage to the robot's body during deployment.
-Particularly, a recent approach \cite{chen2022fully} to learn a full-body kinematic forward model as neural-implicit representation requires images annotated with depth values from an RGB-D camera.
-In this work we propose to solve this obstacle by learning neural fields in a self-supervised manner directly from 2D images, only annotated with camera parameters and the dynamic configuration.
-Consequently, we approach the task of learning a neural-implicit full-body kinematic model from unlabeled kinematic data through training a dynamic neural field that offers downstream compatibility (Figure \ref{fig:overview}).
+In particular, a recent approach \cite{chen2022fully} to learn a full-body kinematic forward model as a neural-implicit representation requires images annotated with depth values from RGB-D cameras.
+In this work, we propose to solve this obstacle by learning neural fields in a self-supervised manner directly from 2D images only annotated with camera parameters and the dynamic configuration.
+Consequently, we approach the task of learning a neural-implicit full-body kinematic model from unlabeled kinematic data through training a dynamic neural field that offers downstream compatibility (Fig. \ref{fig:overview}).